What is a Rough Carpenter?

 - Scaffold Builder

-In 2016, there was an estimated number of 1,025,600 jobs in the United States for Rough Carpenter.
+There were about 1,025,600 jobs for Rough Carpenter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Rough Carpenter by 2026.
 The BLS estimates 104,400 yearly job openings in this field.

 The states with the most job growth for Rough Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.